mnebuerquo/express-skeleton/readme.md

 # Skeleton Express App

-# Installation
+# About

 This is not an actual app, but a template to get started with express.
-This project is an example of an Express app, and uses several important concepts from Express.
+This project is an example of an Express app, and uses several features of Express 4.x such as routers.
+This app also implements logins with [Passport.js](http://passportjs.org/).
+These can be extended to allow Facebook, Google, Twitter, and other login methods.

 I intended it to be a starting template, which can be cloned/forked and then extended into an actual project.
 Ideally, this will implement some